aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/code-comparison-for-common-features-with-npoi/working-with-workbooks-in-npoi-and-aspose-cells/set-print-area/_index.md

 ## **Aspose.Cells - Set Print Area**
 By default, only the print area incorporates all areas of the worksheet that contain data.
 Developers can establish a specific print area of the worksheet.

-To select a specific print area, use the [PageSetup](https://reference.aspose.com/cells/net/aspose.cells/pagesetup) class' PrintArea property.
+To select a specific print area, use the [PageSetup](https://reference.aspose.com/cells/net/aspose.cells/pagesetup) class's PrintArea property.
 Assign a cell range that defines the print area to this property.

 **C#**

 {{< highlight cs >}}
  // Instantiating a Workbook object

 Workbook workbook = new Workbook();